Martinsbl/ble-workshop/tutorial/Part_2.md

 Now we should be ready to use the PWM driver in our project.

 ## Initialize the PWM driver
 Many of the drivers and libraries in Nordic's SDK are configured and initialized by filling out a configuration structure which is then passed into a driver init() function.
 In many cases, the configuration structure includes sub-structures and dozens of parameters.
 Luckily, the parameters usually defaults to 0, so usually you will get away with configuring only the parameters that matters to you.
-There migh also be macros you can use to fill out the parameters.
+There might also be macros you can use to fill out the parameters.
 This is how we are going to configure the PWM driver as well.

 1. We start by declaring a [PWM driver instance structure](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v15.0.0/structnrfx__pwm__t.html?cp=4_0_0_6_9_0_12_1_1).
 Add this line of code somewhere at the top of main.c:
     ````c